neijrr/nextcloud_passwords_handbook_ru/Users/Settings.md

 The settings section can be found in `More > Settings`.
-These settings allow you to define how the app itself and the official client behave.
+These settings allow you to define how the app itself and the official clients behave.

 [![The Settings section](_files/settings-overview.png)](_files/settings-overview.png)